 This recipe combines simple ingredients resulting in fluffy, tender rice with a bright, tangy flavor.

-- Chimichurri Sauce: Prepare chimichurri sauce for the rice using parsley leaves, cilantro, fresh garlic cloves, Fresno peppers, salt, and olive oil.
+- Chimichurri Sauce: Use leftovers or prepare a quick homemade chimichurri sauce for the rice using parsley leaves, cilantro, garlic cloves, Fresno peppers, salt, and olive oil.

 - Salt: Depending on how salty you like your chimichurri sauce, boil the rice in water and a little bit of salt.